Having a snake of a time.

 Mike Weir, VE9KK, is a regular contributor to AmateurRadio.com and writes from New Brunswick, Canada.
 Contact him at ve9kk@hotmail.com.

-Hello and welcome to the 598th installment of Linux in the Ham Shack.
-In this short topics episode, the hosts discuss a revived zombie satellite, tracking the next NASA moon mission as a ham, flatpak updates, KDE's birthday, ham radio in flight simulators and much more.
+Hello and welcome to the 600th episode of Linux in the Ham Shack.
+In this episode, the hosts discuss the podcast--past, present and future--and then talk about the world of artificial intelligence, including vibe coding, image and video generation, generative music, thoughts and cavets thereof, and much more.
 Thanks for listening and have a great week.

 73 de The LHS Crew